 This is my first blog on Tripoto.
 I have been a regular trekker from the past 5 years.
-I did my first trek in 2012 to Nagtibba and since then I have not looked back, covering various treks and other adventure activities in different parts of India.
-This time I along with two of my friends planned a bike trip from Manali to Kaza but fortunately or unfortunately it couldn't be completed due to the unreal demands of the bike rental owner.
-So, we on the spot changed our plans from the bike trip to trek to Chandra Taal.
+I did my first trek in 2012 to Nag Tibba and I have not looked back since then, covering various treks and other adventure activities in different parts of India.
+This time, I along with two of my friends planned a bike trip from Manali to Kaza but fortunately or unfortunately it couldn't be completed due to the unreal demands of the bike rental owner.
+So, we on the spot changed our plans from the bike trip to the trek to Chandra Taal.
 I have tried to write down my experience of the same.
 I hope you like it.

 We took the Manali route.
 It is a long journey of 15-16 hours from Delhi.
-So, I would recommend taking a comfortable Volvo for a smooth ride.
+So, I would recommend that you should take a comfortable Volvo for a smooth ride.

 We reached Manali by 2 pm on the next day.
-We had already booked a hotel at Vashisht which is 3km from the Bus stand.
-We chilled in Vashisht on that day exploring the famous Vashisht temple.
+We had already booked a hotel at Vashisht which is 3 km from the bus stand.
+We chilled in Vashisht on that day, exploring the famous Vashisht temple.
 There is a very famous hot spring which has its historical origins.

 Things to do-

 1. If you wish to go to Rohtang pass or Spiti or Leh, then get a permit online in advance.

 2. The rentals are costly as well as have various conditions such as they rent bike minimum for 4 days and minimum 3 bikes and other conditions varying from person to person.